 Check your coverage right now and get help today.

-Depending on the location of the rehab center you choose, you may need some help getting there.
 While some individuals prefer to seek substance abuse treatment close to home, others may need to travel to another city, county or state to find a facility that’s the perfect fit.

 You may be more comfortable with an out-of-state facility.
 Out-of-state programs, for instance, provide more anonymity and make it easier for people to remove themselves from destructive relationships and environments that could lead to relapse.